tmukammel/InfiniteScrollCollectionView/README.md

 2. Set 'infiniteScrollDelegate'.
 3. Call 'prepareDataSourceForInfiniteScroll' with data array.
 4. Call 'setInitialOffset' on viewDidAppear.
+5. Implement 'uniformItemSizeInCollectionView' of InfiniteScrollCollectionViewDelegatge.
-5. Call 'infiniteScrollViewDidScroll' from 'scrollViewDidScroll' of this collectionView's delegate.
+6. Call 'infiniteScrollViewDidScroll' from 'scrollViewDidScroll' of this collectionView's delegate.

 Thats it.
 Enjoy!